artialex/artialex.github.io/public/notes/Aliasing.md

+---
+tags: [cg]
+---

 # Aliasing

 Aliasing is an effect that causes different signals to become indistinguishable when [[Sampling|sampled]].
-This effect is avoided by using *anti-aliasing filters*
+This effect is avoided by using _anti-aliasing filters_